hashbangcode/vlad/README.md

 Tweak the above settings if you want to create a separate project that uses Vlad as a template.

-With the settings.yml file in place you can get up and running use the following command:
+With the settings.yml file in place you can get up and running using the following command:

     vagrant up